volodymyrhudyma/blog/content/blog/return-multiple-elements-from-render-in-react.md

 };
 ```

-...and it does not work.
-Do you already know why?
+...and a warning is thrown in the console.
+Do you know why?

 ![Missing Keys Warning](/img/screenshot-2021-01-06-at-09.17.02.png "Missing Keys Warning")

-You are absolutely right, we missed to add **key** attributes, so let's fix that:
+You are absolutely right, we forgot to add **key** attributes, so let's fix that:

 ```jsx
 // Yay, we added keys and it works